Germany: Thousands attend concert honoring victims of Halle shooting | DW | 19.10.2019

 The shooter, identified as Stephan B., also shot a married couple when the husband refused to give him the keys to a car in his parents' driveway, but the two survived.
 Police managed to capture the assailant soon after the attack.
 He confessed to the crime and "confirmed far-right and anti-Semitic motives" for the shooting, authorities said.
 He remains in custody.

 The attack once again prompted the discussion on far-right violence and dangers still faced by Jews in Germany.
-Mainstream German politicians blamed the leaders of the populist AfD (Alternative for Germany) party of inciting extremists with their inflammatory rhetoric.
+Mainstream German politicians blamed the leaders of the right-wing populist AfD (Alternative for Germany) party for inciting extremists with their inflammatory rhetoric.

 dj/jlw (dpa, EPD)